Remember the good ol’ days when GKP was awesome?

 But doing‐so can be very time‐consuming.
 And time = money.

-What’s more, paid keyword tools—such as Ahrefs Keywords Explorer—derive their suggestions from HUGE amounts of data.
-This makes them much more efficient at finding low‐competition keywords that may actually be worth targeting.
+What’s more, paid keyword tools—like Ahrefs Keywords Explorer—run on HUGE amounts of data.
+That makes them much more efficient at finding low‐competition keywords.
+You know, the type that may actually be worth targeting.

 Bottomline: free keyword tools are good, but not as good as paid tools.
 (Surprising, right?)

-Let me know in the comments if you know of any other cool free keyword tools.
-I will happily consider adding them to the list. 🙂
+Let me know in the comments if you know of any other cool free keyword tools—I will consider adding them to the list. 🙂